 Circuitous Succession is an ongoing contemporary art exhibition series founded by Jason Miller on Broad Avenue.
 Since its 2013 inception the series has taken on the transformation into art gallery and exhibitions in alternative spaces.
-Miller curates Masonic Contemporary at Memphis Scottish Rite and Circuitous Succession Gallery at Exceed.
+Miller curates Masonic Contemporary at Memphis Scottish Rite as well as the Circuitous Succession Series in nomadically evolving venues.
 Working with contemporary artists of international and regional renown, as well as emerging artists, the mission of the series is to curate a circuitous path of contemporary art exhibitions in the spirit of experimentation, mystery, and the avant-garde.

 Discovery, the intuitive process, and the materialization of artists’ visions in all mediums are welcome to participate in this series.
 Gallery director and curator Jason Miller accepts inquiries from artists and answers in acceptance within two weeks of review.
 Due to the high volume of artist submissions, only selected artists will be contacted for representation.
 Circuitous Succession is a commercial art gallery that represents a select ilk of advanced level artists, but remains open to emerging artists post MFA or advanced in studio art practice experience.
 Submit proposals to: email@example.com